The Saturday Night Show: End

 On 14 March 2015, O'Connor announced without warning live on air his resignation as host of The Saturday Night Show.
 The presenter and Sunday Independent journalist said that the light entertainment show would finish for good at the end of that series on 30 May 2015.
-RTÉ announced that Ray D'Arcy, who left the independent radio station Today FM, to return home to RTÉ would be replacing O'Connor with a new entertainment show in RTÉ One's Saturday night slot, coming autumn 2015.
+RTÉ announced that Ray D'Arcy, who left the independent radio station Today FM to return to RTÉ, would be replacing O'Connor with a new entertainment show in RTÉ One's Saturday night slot, coming autumn 2015.
 O'Connor also announced he was not leaving RTÉ and would be hosting a new prime-time show for the broadcaster beginning in 2016.
 Ryan Tubridy knew this.
 Critics were unimpressed with the decision to axe The Saturday Night Show calling it "just the latest round in the apparently never-ending game of moving the same dreary old furniture around the same dreary old room."